Biden interviewed as part of special counsel investigation into handling of classified documents

 WASHINGTON (AP) — President Joe Biden has been interviewed as part of an independent investigation into his handling of classified documents, the White House said late Monday.
 It's a possible sign that the investigation is nearing its end.

-Special counsel Robert Hur is investigating the improper retention of classified documents from Biden's time as a U.S. senator and as vice president that were found at his Delaware home, as well as at a private office that he used in between his service in the Obama administration and becoming president.
+Special counsel Robert Hur is examining the improper retention of classified documents by Biden from his time as a U.S. senator and as vice president that were found at his Delaware home, as well as at a private office that he used in between his service in the Obama administration and becoming president.

 Ian Sams, a spokesperson for the White House counsel's office, said in a statement that the interview was voluntary and conducted at the White House on Sunday and Monday.

-Asked at that time if he planned to sit for an interview with the special counsel, Biden replied, “There's no such request and no such interest.”
+It’s not clear when Hur’s team approached Biden’s lawyers about an interview or how long they’d been negotiating.
+Asked on Aug.
+25 if he planned to sit for an interview with the special counsel, Biden replied, “There's no such request and no such interest.”

 The interview could signal that the special counsel investigation is nearing its conclusion.

-In 2016, then-FBI Director James Comey announced his recommendation against criminal charges for Hillary Clinton over her handling of classified information just three days after agents interviewed her at FBI headquarters.
+In 2016, then-FBI Director James Comey announced his recommendation against criminal charges for former Secretary of State Hillary Clinton. the Democratic presidential nominee, over her handling of classified information just three days after agents interviewed her at FBI headquarters.

-Investigators with Hur's office have already cast a broad net in the probe, interviewing a wide range of witnesses about their knowledge of how classified documents were handled.
+Investigators with Hur's office have already cast a broad net in the Biden probe, interviewing a wide range of witnesses about their knowledge of the handling of classified documents.

 In his statement, Sams reiterated that Biden and the White House were cooperating.
 He referred any questions to the Justice Department.